shawn-walcher/mock-with-material/README.md

-# Mock With Metal
+# Mock With Material

-The goal of this app is to use metal-ui and mock data for creating a demo website.
+The goal of this app is to use material-ui and mock data for creating a demo website.

 ## To run local: